 Azle is a somewhat small city located in the state of Texas.
 With a population of 11,693 people and three constituent neighborhoods, Azle is the 212th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Azle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Azle is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Azle who work in management occupations (13.16%), office and administrative support (12.86%), and sales jobs (11.00%).
+Unlike some cities, Azle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Azle are a mix of both white- and blue-collar jobs.
+Overall, Azle is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Azle who work in office and administrative support (15.60%), management occupations (9.91%), and sales jobs (9.44%).

 Being a small city, Azle does not have a public transit system used by locals to get to and from work.

+Azle is a somewhat ethnically-diverse city.
 The people who call Azle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Azle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Azle include Irish, English, Italian, and Scottish.
+The greatest number of Azle residents report their race to be White, followed by Asian.
+Azle also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.41% of the city’s residents.
+Important ancestries of people in Azle include English, Irish, Italian, and Scottish.

 The most common language spoken in Azle is English.
 Other important languages spoken here include Spanish and Vietnamese.